How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Today, the Fur Rendezvous is the largest winter carnival in the world.

-In 1949, the Eskimo Blanket Toss was added to the Fur Rondy.
+In 1949, the Eskimo Blanket Toss became part of the Fur Rondy.

-Alaska Natives from Nome and Diomede Islands were flown in to Anchorage to demonstrate the blanket toss.
+Alaska natives from Nome and Diomede Islands came to Anchorage to demonstrate the blanket toss.

-A tarp of seal or walrus hide was used by Alaska Natives to toss a member of the village, who had good eyesight, up into the air, so they could spot wild game for food.
+Alaska natives used a tarp of seal or walrus hide to toss a member of the village, who had good eyesight, up into the air, so they could spot wild game for food.

 How much do you know about the Anchorage Fur Rendezvous?

-Find out in this edition of the Anchorage Memories VIP Club.
+Find out in this edition of the Alaska VIP Club and Podcast.

 A look back at the History of Anchorage Alaska

-Anchorage's first high school, Anchorage High School, was first opened in 1939 at 6th and F Streets.
+Anchorage's first high school, Anchorage High School, opened in 1939 at 6th and F Streets.

-The building also housed an elementary school and an auditorium that was used for both the school and civic events.
+The building also housed an elementary school and an auditorium, which was used for both school and civic events.

-Located across the street from the 4th Avenue Theater.
+Located across the street from what used to be the 4th Avenue Theater.

 Before the Federal Building, there was a jail and a courthouse on the property.

-Anchorage got a large boost in its population when Elmendorf Air Force Base and Fort Richardson were built just out of town in the 1940s.
+Anchorage got a large boost in its population with the construction of Elmendorf Air Force Base and Fort Richardson in the 1940s.

 Fort Richardson was named in honor of Brigadier General Wilds P. Richardson.

-Elmendorf Field was named after Captain Hugh M. Elmendorf.
+Elmendorf Field got its name in honor of Captain Hugh M. Elmendorf.

 The History of Anchorage Alaska looks at a jewel